DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_agent/bank-recon/FAQ.md

 ### Dependency and Security Information

-Microsoft Foundry used by the agent is controlled by the client.
+Microsoft Foundry used by the agent is controlled by the client. <br> Data Isolation: Data used in Microsoft Foundry remains within the customer's Azure tenant and is encrypted at rest.

 ### How many tokens does it use
 Approximately 115 tokens per record. <br>